Jimmy9812/LenguajeGo/README.md

 ## Dependences

--No external dependencies are required for this project.
+* No external dependencies are required for this project.
 Ensure you have Go installed.
--You can download it from https://golang.org/dl/.
+* You can download it from https://golang.org/dl/.